 • Driving times mentioned above are via the most direct route without stops.

-• To find accommodation in Austria, read where I’ve stayed and loved, visit the Holidays to Europe travel directory, or compare hotel rates online.
+• To find accommodation in Austria, read where I’ve stayed and loved or compare hotel rates online.